Graham · Central Highlands

 Creag Ruadh — common questions

-- How hard is Creag Ruadh?
+- What difficulty is Creag Ruadh?

-- When is the best time to climb Creag Ruadh?
+- When should I climb Creag Ruadh?

 - The standard good-weather months for Creag Ruadh are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.